aws-samples/voteapp/README.md

     $ docker-compose up

-You can test it with the `voter` CLI:
+You can test it with the `voter` CLI
 ```
 $ docker run -it --rm --network=host subfuzion/voter vote
 ?
 What do you like better?
 (Use arrow keys)